 - Panchayat Samiti should be the executive body and Zila Parishad will act as the advisory and supervisory body.

-- District collector to be made as the chairman of the Zila Parishad.
+- District Collector to be made the chairman of the Zila Parishad.

 - It also requested for provisioning resources so as to help them discharge their duties and responsibilities.

 The Balwant Rai Mehta Committee further revitalised the development of panchayats in the country, the report recommended that the Panchayati Raj institutions can play a substantial role in community development programmes throughout the country.
 The objective of the Panchayats thus was the democratic decentralisation through the effective participation of locals with the help of well-planned programmes.
 Even the then Prime Minister of India, Pandit Jawaharlal Nehru, defended the panchayat system by saying, “. . . authority and power must be given to the people in the villages ….
 Let us give power to the panchayats.”